casper-network/docs-archive/economics/runtime.rst

 Consensus before execution & basics of payment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Highway protocol in its mainnet implementation reaches consensus on a block *before* the block is executed.
 This introduces a subtle difference from platforms like Ethereum.
-Deploys sent to the Casper network can only be selected only on the basis of claimed, rather than used, gas.
+Deploys sent to the Casper network can only be selected on the basis of claimed, rather than used, gas.
 Consequently, to incentivize user-side optimization and to prevent exhaustion of block space by poorly optimized deploys, the platform provides no refunds for unused gas.

 Additionally, because we allow complex payment code, there is a minimal amount of CSPR that must be present in the user account, to ensure that the payment computation is covered.
 Further balance checks may be introduced in the future.